Milovan1995/Milovan1995/README.md

 # Hi there!

-I'm a web developer from Podgorica, Montenegro.
+I'm a front-end developer at Logate d.o.o. in Podgorica, Montenegro

 ## Technologies